Henry Garfias: Early years

-Garfias was born in Orange County, California to Manuel Garfias and Maria Luisa Avila.
+Garfias was born in Orange County, California, to Manuel Garfias and Maria Luisa Avila.
 He lived in the town of Anaheim, California, with his parents.
-His father, who was once a General in the Mexican Army, was very strict.
-Henry heard about the gold mines in Arizona, and when he was 20 years old he headed to Wickenburg in search of gold in the Vulture Mountains.
+His father, who was once a general in the Mexican Army, was very strict.
+Garfias heard about the gold mines in Arizona, and when he was 20 years old he headed to Wickenburg, Arizona Territory, in search of gold in the Vulture Mountains.
 In 1874, he moved to the newly founded town of Phoenix.

 County deputy sheriff

-Though Garfias was slender and not very tall at 5'9, he was well-built.
+Though Garfias was slender and not very tall at 5'9", he was well-built.
 He practiced his shooting skills and was hired as the county deputy sheriff in Phoenix.
 He was known simply as Sheriff "Henry" Garfias by the townsfolk.
 The town grew and within a year of Garfias becoming a deputy sheriff the town had 16 saloons and four dance halls located in Whiskey Row in the north side of Washington Street.
 The town of Phoenix was practically lawless because the military garrison stationed at Fort McDowell, more than 30 miles away, was the only other "law" in the region.
 However, Garfias responded quickly to disturbances, which were common affairs, especially on Saturday nights.